hugosolar/PDF-accesibility-checker/README.md

 ### parser-merger.js
 This is the final script that parse and merges CSV input file with PDF accesibility reports and adds each test on a column to make the reports in the spreadsheets more readable

-this script will take the first parameter as the same name as the CSV that contains a full list of PDFs from a site and attach to each row all the test on a single column and output the resultant CSV in a folder with the same name
+this script will take the first parameter as the same name as the CSV that contains a full list of PDFs from a site and attach to each row all the test on a single column and output the resultant CSV in a folder with the same name.

 use:
 ```